szabogabor91/gimlet-website/src/concepts/gimletd-concepts.md

 While this is a sizable json structure, we have integrations with most CI engines out there today.

 You can also use Gimlet CLI's `gimlet artifact *` commands, should you work with something that is not integrated with Gimlet.

-## Next steps

-- If you want to get started, go to the [Installation guide](/gimletd/installation)
-- Or see how to [create release artifacts](/gimletd/creating-artifacts) directly with Gimlet CLI, or with Gimlet's CircleCI or Github Action integration
-- See how to create [ad-hoc](/gimletd/on-demand-releases) or [policy based releases](/gimletd/policy-based-releases)